-Does your cat vomit more than once per month?
+Does your cat vomit more than once per month or have a poor appetite?
 Does she suffer from hairballs, or eating too fast, or does she have a nervous stomach?
 For too long, veterinarians have thought that chronic, mild vomiting was secondary to one of those issues.
 Now we know better, and we can help your cat live a longer and better life.

-Most chronic vomiting in cats is secondary to disease in their small intestine.
+Most chronic vomiting and many cases of chronic poor appetite in cats are secondary to disease in their small intestine.
 There is a “continuum” or “spectrum” of small intestinal diseases in cats, with one condition leading to another and no precise boundaries in between them.
 It looks like this:

 • Mild inflammation.
 This inflammation may be caused by parasites, food allergy, bacterial overgrowth in the intestines, excessive carbohydrates in the diet, and/or genetic susceptibility.